 There are several advantages to transferring your case from criminal court to Family Court.
-If you are transferred to Family Court, you will probably have better facilities available to you while you are detained and, if you are convicted, a wider range of sentences the judge can apply to you.
+If you are transferred to Family Court, you will probably have better facilities while you are detained.
+If you are convicted, the judge will have more flexibility to lower your sentence.
 Also, you will not have a criminal conviction on your permanent record.
-Family Court records are automatically sealed if you win your case.
-If you lose your case, then you will have to file an application to obtain a court order to have the court records sealed.
+Family Court records are automatically sealed (kept secret) if you win your case.
+If you lose your case, then you will have to apply to get the court to keep your records sealed.